 A rare Australian Native plant: ….
 Fraser Island Creeper Tecomanthe hillii.
-It is woody evergreen perennial climber which can grow up to10 m high with appropriate support such as tall tree could supply a tall climber.
+It is a woody evergreen perennial climber which can grow up to 10 m high with appropriate support such as tall tree could supply a tall climber.
 It produces a prolific skirt – like clusters of 6 cm. long pinkish- cream throated lipstick – pink coloured flowers on old growth during September / October.
 Tecomanthe hillii is a rare plant that is endemic to Eastern Queensland, Australia …… Also see this website.

 The contrast between the informality of the overall garden and this formal clipped box hedge, is very apparent …..

 Spectacular bed of cliveas ….. they love more shaded areas ….